JuliaActuary/FinanceModels.jl/README.md

 Continuous.([0.02,0.03,0.04])
 ```

-Rates can also be constructed by specifying the `CompoundingFrequency` and then passing a scalar rate:
+Rates can also be constructed by specifying the `Frequency` and then passing a scalar rate:

 ```julia
 Periodic(1)(0.05)